DestinE-Climate-DT/AQUA/docs/sphinx/source/drop.rst

   - ``netcdf``: Create NetCDF files.
     Monthly files are always created, but if ``compact`` is set to ``xarray`` or ``cdo`` (see below), they will be concatenated into yearly files and the monthly files will be deleted.
   - ``zarr``: Create Zarr datasets files for faster subsequent access.
 Test feature under development, use with caution.
-    Monthly files are created and then concatenated into yearly consolidated files when ``compact`` is not ``null``; monthly files are removed after successful concatenation.
+    Monthly files are created and then concatenated into yearly consolidated files when ``compact: xarray``; monthly files are removed after successful concatenation.
     Set ``compact: null`` to keep the monthly files.
-This is suboptimal but provides safety against incomplete or corrupted files.
+Other compact methods, such as ``cdo``, are not supported for Zarr and disable compaction.
   - ``icechunk``: Write all data into a single git-like versioned Zarr repository using `icechunk <https://icechunk.io>`_.
     Every month is committed as an atomic snapshot; failed writes are automatically rolled back to the last clean commit.
     A post-commit integrity check is performed after each month.